Indigo253931/FullStackApp/README.md

 -CSS

--ERB (Embedded RuBy to generate text from templates.
-The templates combine plain text with Ruby code for variable substitution and flow control).
+-ERB: Use Embedded RuBy to generate text from templates.
+The templates combine plain text with Ruby code for variable substitution and flow control.
+Templates are to be kept in the folder 'views'.

 -SQL